 Kindergarten interviews mark an exciting milestone in your child’s journey of learning and growth.
 As parents, it’s natural to feel a mix of emotions—from excitement to nervousness—as you prepare for this important step.
 In this guide, I’ll share some common kindergarten interview questions and offer valuable tips to help you and your child navigate this experience with confidence and ease.

-The Kindergarten-I Interview: A Peek into Shyness and Surprises
+The Kindergarten Interview Part 1: A Peek into Shyness and Surprises

 Entering the realm of kindergarten interviews with my shy and reserved daughter was both nerve-wracking and exhilarating.
 Despite her introverted nature, I hoped her knowledge and charm would shine through.
 Our encounter with the interviewers was a delightful mix of accuracy and innocence.